ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-gb.md

 section: 'Network management'
 ---

-**Last updated 13th April 2021**
+**Last updated 14th April 2021**

 ## Objective

 IP aliasing refers to a special network configuration for certain OVHcloud services.
-It allows you to associate multiple IP addresses with a single network interface.
+Failover IPs allow you to associate multiple IP addresses with a single network interface.

 **This guide explains how to add failover IP addresses to your network configuration.**